microsoft/TemplateStudio/docs/notifications.md

 See the official documentation on how to [configure your app for targeted push notifications](https://docs.microsoft.com/windows/uwp/monetize/configure-your-app-to-receive-dev-center-notifications) and how to [send notifications to your app's customers](https://docs.microsoft.com/windows/uwp/publish/send-push-notifications-to-your-apps-customers).

 To handle app activation from a Toast Notification that is sent from Windows Dev Center service will need you to add a similar implementation to that detailed above.
-THe key difference is to call `ParseArgumentsAndTrackAppLaunch` to notify the Windows Dev Center that the app was launched in response to a targeted push notification and to get the original arguments.
+The key difference is to call `ParseArgumentsAndTrackAppLaunch` to notify the Windows Dev Center that the app was launched in response to a targeted push notification and to get the original arguments.
 An example of this is shown below.

 ```csharp
 protected override async Task HandleInternalAsync(ToastNotificationActivatedEventArgs args)